Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks

-A large amount of numerical values are distributed in tables and challenge BERT-based models to learn optimal representations since these methods simply tokenize and encode numerical values like NL text using the WordPiece tokenizer.
-It corrupts the original recording structure of numbers into fragments and introduces difficulties on number representation~\cite{thawani2021representing}.
-However, understanding numerical values and their relationships are crucial for table content understanding, especially for tables in financial reports and scientific papers that involve a variety of numerical reasoning, such as aggregation, division, sorting, change ratio, etc. Explorations on learning better number representations have surged in the NLP field recently~\cite{thawani2021representing} while only few works attempted in tabular data.
+\textbf{Numerical Encoding} A large number of numerical values are distributed in tables and challenge BERT-based models to learn optimal representations since these methods simply tokenized and encoded numerical values in the same way as NL text.
+It corrupts the original recording structure of numbers into fragments and introduces difficulties in number representation~\cite{thawani2021representing}.
+However, understanding numerical values and their relationships is crucial for table content understanding, especially for tables in financial reports and scientific papers that involve a variety of numerical reasoning, such as aggregation, division, sorting, and change ratio.

-Tapas \cite{herzig2020tapas} and MATE \cite{eisenschlos2021mate} devised a unique rank embedding for number comparison in one column, bringing improvements on answering comparatives or superlative questions.
-FLAP ~\cite{flap2021} added an extra feature encoding to indicate whether the value was mentioned in the text summary.
-TUTA \cite{wang2021tuta} proposed a number embedding method that distinguished numerical values from a text string via embedding over four discrete numerical features, magnitude, precision, the first digit, and the last digit.
+Explorations on learning better number representations have surged in the NLP field recently~\cite{thawani2021representing}, while few works attempted in tabular data.
+TaPas and MATE devised a unique rank embedding for column-wise number comparison, bringing improvements on answering comparatives or superlative questions.
+FLAP added extra feature encoding to indicate whether the text summary mentioned the value.
+TUTA distinguished numerical values from pure text via embedding over four discrete numerical features: magnitude, precision, the first digit, and the last digit.
 It is highly desirable to explore more numerical embedding methods in future works, e.g., considering arithmetical and statistical perspectives.